stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

   Rising softly and throwing my flashlight on the switch, I sought to light the bulb over my bed in order to choose and pocket some belongings for a swift, valiseless flight.
 Nothing, however, happened; and I saw that the power had been cut off.
-Clearly, some cryptic, evil movement was afoot on a large scale&mdash;just what, I could not say.
+Clearly, some cryptic, evil movement was afoot on a large scale--just what, I could not say.
 As I stood pondering with my hand on the now useless switch I heard a muffled creaking on the floor below, and thought I could barely distinguish voices in conversation.
 A moment later I felt less sure that the deeper sounds were voices, since the apparent hoarse barkings and loose-syllabled croakings bore so little resemblance to recognised human speech.
 Then I thought with renewed force of what the factory inspector had heard in the night in this mouldering and pestilential building.

-  Having filled my pockets with the flashlight&rsquo;s aid, I put on my hat and tiptoed to the windows to consider chances of descent.
-Despite the state&rsquo;s safety regulations there was no fire escape on this side of the hotel, and I saw that my windows commanded only a sheer three-story drop to the cobbled courtyard.
+  Having filled my pockets with the flashlight's aid, I put on my hat and tiptoed to the windows to consider chances of descent.
+Despite the state's safety regulations there was no fire escape on this side of the hotel, and I saw that my windows commanded only a sheer three-story drop to the cobbled courtyard.
 On the right and left, however, some ancient brick business blocks abutted on the hotel; their slant roofs coming up to a reasonable jumping distance from my fourth-story level.
-To reach either of these lines of buildings I would have to be in a room two doors from my own&mdash;in one case on the north and in the other case on the south&mdash;and my mind instantly set to work calculating what chances I had of making the transfer.
+To reach either of these lines of buildings I would have to be in a room two doors from my own--in one case on the north and in the other case on the south--and my mind instantly set to work calculating what chances I had of making the transfer.

   I could not, I decided, risk an emergence into the corridor; where my footsteps